Juan Domínguez (footballer, born 1990)

-Juan Domínguez Lamas (born 8 January 1990) is a Spanish professional footballer for Super League Greece club Asteras Tripolis.
+Juan Domínguez Lamas (born 8 January 1990) is a Spanish professional footballer who plays as a central midfielder.

 Club career

 Deportivo

 Domínguez was born in Pontedeume, Galicia.
 After finishing his youth career with Deportivo de La Coruña he made his debut for the first team on 13 December 2009, replacing club great Juan Carlos Valerón for the final 35 minutes of a 1–1 away draw against UD Almería.
 He finished his first season with 13 La Liga appearances (eight starts, 744 minutes of action), helping them to the tenth position.

 On 25 November 2011, Domínguez scored his first professional goal, netting his side's second in a 3–1 home victory over the same opponent.
 Roughly a month later, he renewed his contract until 2015.

 Domínguez helped Deportivo to achieve promotion from Segunda División in 2012 and 2014, contributing 74 games and eight goals in the process.
 He scored his first goal in the top flight on 27 October 2012, in a 1–1 draw at RC Celta de Vigo.

 On 28 June 2016, after featuring rarely during the season, Domínguez was loaned to RCD Mallorca of the second division.